jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You can see the power of a single person in this pandemic.
 Will enough of us decide to wash our hands and self-isolate to "slow the curve"?

 It's an open question.
 Because we often don't think of ourselves as being "player gods."
 It's easy for regular people to forget how important our lives really are.
-But that's the big picture.
+But that's the big picture, isn't it?
 It's all our individual choices that make up the player god in our real-life game of civilization.

 The more individuals realize the big picture and act like their actions matter, the happier their society.
 And the job of inspiring individuals to believe in the big picture is the job of philosophy.

-It's a distinct philosophy that makes people care about something bigger than themselves.
+It's a distinct philosophy that makes a group of people care about something bigger than themselves.
 Nationalism did it for Revolutionary France.
 Communism created the (impossible) dreams of the Soviet Union.

 Think of America's Founding Fathers.
 They didn't merely force 13 colonies to come together and make a new country.
 It was the philosophy written in many pamphlets, newspapers, books, the Declaration of Independence, and the Consitution that made strangers realize the big picture.
 That to all prosper, they needed to become Americans who believed in: